 |Tax Return Accepted||Direct Deposit Sent||Paper Check Mailed|

-Please remember this schedule is a guideline and the IRS doesn’t have to adhere to it.
+However, this schedule is a guideline, and the IRS doesn’t have to adhere to it.

 Your refund may come sooner or later than the estimated payout dates.
-I recommend not making any huge financial plans based on your refund payment date, as delays can (and do) happen.
+But I recommend not making any huge financial plans based on your refund payment date.
+Remember, you’re dealing with the IRS, and delays can (and do) happen.

 13 Other Tax Refund FAQs